Fork me on GitHub

 > run [command-line arguments]

 See the usage notes below for what arguments the program accepts.
+Note: if you run it on one line, then you must quote the arguments, as in sbt run "[command-line arguments]".

 Usage